cultuurnet/stoplight-docs-authentication/docs/scopes.md

 This permission works through *scopes* that are granted to your API client on publiq's authorization server.
 Each API requires 1 specific scope.
 For example to access the UiTPAS API, your client will need to have the `https://api.publiq.be/auth/uitpas` scope.

+No matter which of the three authentication methods you use, your API client needs to have access to the scope related to the API that you integrate with.

+Additionally, when using [user access tokens](./user-access-token.md) you need to explicitly list which scopes should be included in the token when you redirect the user to the authorization server.

-When requesting a [client access token](./client-access-token.md) or [user access token](./user-access-token.md), you also need to explicitly list which scopes should be included in the token.
-Tokens that do not include a specific API's scope cannot be used on that API.
-Note that you cannot request to include scopes that your client is not allowed to have access to.
+When using [client access tokens](./client-access-tokens.md) on the other hand, you can either explicitly list the scopes that should be included in the token or choose to omit them.
+If you omit them, the token will contain all scopes that your client has access to.

-When using [client identification](./client-identification.md), you do not need to request scopes because you do not need to request a token.
-Instead the API will look up your client's allowed scopes on the authorization server using the client id included in your request.

 > ##### Multiple APIs and scopes
 > You only need **one API client id** and secret to communicate with multiple of publiq's APIs.
 You can also communicate with multiple APIs with a **single token**, but the token needs to contain all the required scopes for the APIs.